Manueljlin/unocss-spring/README.md

 <div class="spring-bounce-65 spring-duration-301 ..." />
 ```

-It's recommended to also use the variant group transformer from UnoCSS s ince it's more ergonomic to do complex animations.
+It's recommended to also use the variant group transformer from UnoCSS since it's more ergonomic to do complex animations.
 You can also pattern match on data attributes.

 ```
 data-[state='open']:(